Book a Stall

 How to Book a Stall for 2019

 Please note that the early bird discount prices apply to payments made before 10 November 2018, and that stall bookings CLOSE on 10 February 2019 – unless they are sold out before this.

-When you book – you will be emailed our invoice as soon as you submit the online booking form.
-Occasionally the email from the booking system is caught by spam filters – if yours doesn’t arrive straight away please check your spam and other folders, then contact us if it can’t be found.
+Occasionally the invoice email from the booking system software is caught by your spam filters – if your invoice doesn’t arrive straight away please check your spam and other inbox folders, then contact us if it can’t be found.

 Terms & Conditions

 When you complete the booking application you will be asked to confirm that you accept the Festival Terms and Conditions – please read them!

 The Newtown Festival Street Fair happens rain or shine, there are no refunds for weather.

 Are you booking a stall for a Community or Sports group?

 You can book a small information stall space for $25, and an information space that will fit a 3m x 3m gazebo for $50, but if you are selling goods or need a different size because you have a big display, please book the size of stall you need then email us to discuss a discount on the stall fee.
 Newtown Festival is very interested in helping community and sports groups, and also in hosting special displays.